karleflanagan/stat100S21/pages/syllabus.md

 (Lon Capa's gradebook is too confusing, so check your grades on Compass.)

 ## Academic Integrity
-* If you cheat on an exam in this class you're very likely to get caught and the consequences will be <b>SEVERE</b>.
+* If you cheat on an exam or attempt to cheat on an exam in this class you’re very likely to get caught and the consequences will be <b>SEVERE</b>.
 See the <b><a href="https://studentcode.illinois.edu/" target="\_blank">University Student Code of Conduct</a></b>.
-* We have multiple versions of all exams that may look identical at first glance, but are not.
+* You are not allowed to work with other people on exams and you are not allowed to use cheating websites like Chegg.
+We have multiple versions of all exams that may look identical at first glance, but are not.
 Bottom line is, please don’t cheat.
 It’s not worth risking your entire college career and you will get caught.
 If you are caught, you will get a 0 on the exam and be reported to the university.

 ## DRES Accommodations
 * I am happy to offer accommodations for disabilities verified through DRES (<b><a href="http://www.disability.illinois.edu/" target="\_blank">http://www.disability.illinois.edu/</a></b>).
-Please email me a copy of your letter during week 1.
+Please email me a copy of your letter during Week 1.
 Since all of our exams will be online, I will provide the extra time accommodation for any student who needs it and sends me their DRES letter.
-If you have any other questions or need any other accommodations, don’t hesitate to reach out <a href="{{ site.data.info.rickroll }}">&#128522;</a>
+If you have any other questions or need any other accommodations, don’t hesitate to reach out. <a href="{{ site.data.info.rickroll }}">&#128522;</a>